-6. The proportion of the total number of apprentices to the total number of journeymen employed in the trade or industry in the district shall be: Engineers, patternmakers, boilermakers, and motor mechanics, not more than two to one; blacksmiths and moulders, not more than one to one.
-The proportion of the total number of apprentices to the total number of journeymen employed by any employer shall be: Engineers, patternmakers, boilermakers, and motor mechanics, not more than two to one; blacksmiths and moulders, not more than one to one.
+6. The proportion of the total number of apprentices to the total number of journeymen employed in the industry in the district shall be not more than one to three.
+The proportion of the total number of apprentices to the total number of journeymen employed by any employer shall be not more than one to two.

-7. For the purpose of determining from time to time the total number of journeymen employed by any employer or in the trade or industry in the district, each employer shall, during the month of April in each year, furnish to the District Registrar a statement of the number of journeymen in each branch of the trade employed by him for at least two-thirds full time during th six months ended on the 31st day of March last preceding.
+7. For the purpose of determining from time to time the total number of journeymen employed by any employer or in the tradeor industry in the district, each employer shall, during the month of April in each year, furnish to the District Registrar a statement of the number of journeymen employed by him for at least two-thirds full time during the six months ended on the 31st day of March last preceding.
 For the purposes of this order an employer who himself works at the trade shall be entitled to count himself as a journeyman.
-For the purpose of determining at any time the proportion of apprentices to journeymen in the trade or industry in the district, the number of journeymen employed in the trade or industry in the district shall be deemed to be the number shown by the last returns furnished to the District Registrar in accordance with this clause.
-For the purpose of determining the proportion of apprentices to journeymen employed by any employer desirous of entering into a contract of apprenticeship with an apprentice, the number of journeymen employed by that employer shall be deemed to be the number of journeymen employed by him for at least twothirds full time during the six months preceding the date on which the contract of apprenticeship is entered into.
+8. The minimum rates of wages payable to apprentices shall be- For the first year, 15s.; for the second year, $\pounds 1$ 2s.
+6d.; for the third year, $\pounds 1$ 10s.; for the fourth year, $\pounds 1$ 17s.
+6d.; for the fifth year,